 As I continued to lose weight in 2013, I would selfishly invite friends over for dinner and cook them what I considered a healthy, balanced meal.
 This meant no sugar or gluten.
 My friends were so impressed they offered to cancel their subscription with their current meal service if I opened my own place.

 It got me thinking, and after a few years of research and development, I realized what I do is a niche for true foodies and there is definitely a market out there.
 Most important, if I could help change one person in how they live to eat, I made a difference and my job was done.

 Your meal delivery service doesn’t focus on calories.
 Why is that important?

-I was looking at your bio on Food Network’s website from 2009–you were about 30 pounds heavier and it states your favorite foods as bacon, fried chicken and kimchee.
+There was a time when you were about 30 pounds heavier and your favorite food were bacon, fried chicken and kimchee.
 Now that you have chosen a healthier lifestyle, does that list of favorite foods still hold true?
 (Although I know kimchee is good for our health with all those probiotics!)

-Let’s take it beyond food for a minute.
-All of us grow up with insecurities and most of us still carry insecurities as adults.
-It’s tough enough as a young woman, but I think it might’ve been even tougher for us as women of color, especially back in the 80s and 90s.
-For example, I didn’t grow up seeing Latinas or Mexican-Americans on TV, in movies, magazines, politics or literature.
+Let’s go beyond food for a minute.
+I didn’t grow up seeing Latinas represented in media.
 And when I did see them, they were the stereotypically sexy and voluptuous Latinas.
-In other words, the opposite of me, lol.
+In other words, the opposite of me!
 As a Korean girl did you find it particularly difficult because of cultural stereotypes of the “skinny Asian” as well as the invisibility of your culture in mass media?